jrhalchak/modest-modal/README.md

   To see the default styles and other examples - <a href="http://jrhalchak.github.io/modest-modal/">visit the pages site</a>.
 </p>
 <p>
   This was inspired by uglipop.js but created for jQuery to allow for more plugin options and allow for stacking (and keeping track of) multiple modals.
+It currently uses CSS3 transitions for the animation so they will only work on browsers that support transitions.
 </p>
 <h2>Usage</h2>
 <p>